Skip Navigation

 Tips to help you make your New Year's resolutions work:

-- Focus on one resolution rather than several
+• Focus on one resolution rather than several.

-- Set realistic and specific goals.
 Losing weight is not a specific goal.
 Losing 10 pounds in 90 days is.

-- Don’t wait until New Year’s Eve to make resolutions because your resolution will be based on how you’re feeling.
-Make it a year-long process every day.
+Don’t wait until New Year’s Eve to make resolutions because your resolution will be based on how you’re feeling.

-- Take small steps.
 Many people quit because the goal is too big, requiring too much effort and action.
 For instance, if you think you need to lose 70 pounds, break it out into 10-pound increments.
 When you hit that first 10 pounds, create a new goal of another 10 pounds in X amount of days.
 DON’T try to lose 20 pounds in the same amount of days.
 Keep losing 10 pounds at a time, as maintaining consistent increments will make the goal more achievable.

-- Have an “accountability buddy,” someone close to you to whom you have to report and help keep you focused on your goal.
+Choose someone close to you to whom you have to report and help keep you focused on your goal.

-- Celebrate your success with milestones.
 Every goal completed means many smaller milestones were accomplished along the way.

 May all your troubles last as long as your New Year’s resolutions USED to last.
-See you in 2023!
+See you in 2026!

 Latest Articles